needle-mirror/com.unity.entities/Documentation~/concepts-structural-changes.md

 * Adding or removing [components](concepts-components.md).
 * Setting a shared component value.

+There are different ways to manage structural changes in your project.
+For more information, refer to [Manage structural changes](systems-manage-structural-changes.md)

 ## Create an entity

 When you create an entity, Unity either adds the entity to an existing chunk or, if no chunks are available for the entity's [archetype](concepts-archetypes.md), creates a new chunk and adds the entity to that.